 Technology and Innovation

 Assess a supplier's technological capability and commitment to innovation.
-Suppliers who embrace technology and continuously improve their business processes can provide a competitive advantage and offer a competitive edge in supplier quality management.
+Suppliers who embrace technology and continuously improve their business processes provide a competitive advantage and offer a competitive edge in supplier quality management.

 Ethical and Environmental Practises